j23414/mango-user-guide/gel_reference.md

 **ceil**

-Round a number up to the nearest integer.
+Rounds a given value up to its ceiling integer.

 ```
 print ceil(3.1);    // returns 4